-The automatic temperature regulation only operates at temperature settings between +18°C and +29°C. If a temperature below +18°C is selected, LO appears on the display.
-If a temperature is selected which is higher than +29°C, the display will show HI.
-In the maximum and minimum settings, the climate control operates continuously with maximum cooling or heating output and the temperature is not regulated automatically.
-The temperature is not regulated.
+The automatic temperature regulation only operates at temperature settings between $\pm 18\%$ and $\pm 29\%$ .
+If a temperature below $\pm 18\%$ is selected, LO appears on the display.
+If a temperature is selected which is higher than $\pm 29\%$ , the display will show HI.
+In the two extreme settings, the climate control operates continuously with maximum cooling or heating output and the temperature is not regulated automatically.
+The temperature is not regulated lote

-By keeping the (AUTO) button on the driver side pressed for several seconds, the temperature of the passenger side can be set to the temperature of the driver side or vice versa.
+By keeping the (AUTO) button on the driver's side pressed for several seconds, the temperature of the passenger's side can be set to the temperature of the driver's side or vice versa.
 The display indicates the new temperature value.